suspirii/configs/README.md

-Various configs that I use backed up here in case of fire.
+Various configs, scripts, and stuff that I use backed up here in case of fire.